anbengts/laleitetestrep/GitHub/template-subscenario.md

-> This template should be used in the README.md file of each sub-scenario folder (e.g. https://github.com/Azure/fta-azurefundamentals/tree/master/iaas-fundamentals).
+> This template should be used in the README.md file of each sub-scenario/engagement folder (e.g. https://github.com/Azure/fta-azurefundamentals/blob/master/iaas-fundamentals/README.md).

 # FastTrack for Azure